Weedshaker/PeerWebSite/README.md

 ### Road map
 1. Tide up Code

+2. WebGL Drawing, Grids, other TextEditors without Bootstrap and Jquery

-2. Load/Save including WebTorrents
+3. Load/Save including WebTorrents

-3. Search Engine (by km/miles-radius, topic, etc., to opt in your peerwebsite.)
+4. Search Engine (by km/miles-radius, topic, etc., to opt in your peerwebsite.)

 ### Big Thanks to
 Muaz Khan, Feross and all others who contributed to the dependencies!